Protecting Wildlife Habitats

 TVA has set up a network of Natural Areas along the Tennessee River and its tributaries.
 They are designed to protect rare animals and plants and the natural communities where they live.
-By setting these areas aside, TVA limits activities that could put these animals and plants in danger.
-Some TVA Natural Areas are open to the public for hiking, wildlife observation and nature appreciation.
+By setting these areas aside, TVA is better able to limit activities that could put these animals and plants in danger.
+Some of the TVA Natural Areas are open to the public for hiking, wildlife observation and nature appreciation.

 To learn more

 For more information on habitat protection, send an e-mail to firstname.lastname@example.org.
 (In the subject line, be sure to tell us exactly what youre interested in.)